LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

        readOnly: false
 EOF
 ```

-The pod will be called as csirbd-demo-pod and will use the rbd-pvc created as a volume that will be mounted into /var/lib/www/html path on the container.
+The pod will be called as csirbd-demo-pod and will use the rbd-pvc created as a volume that will be mounted into /var/lib/www/html path in the container.
 Now let's verify the pod actually mounted the created PV:

 ```bash